Molecular Biology <> BIOL_SCI 201-CN |

 will be completed by PROHLTH 396-B: Prohealth Proseminar II in the

-students’ final spring quarter.
+students’ final winter quarter.
 This non-credit course covers

 topics including adjusting to life as a science student, academic